The Institute of Medicine (IOM) uses a model of prevention that describes three concepts for targeting individuals or groups with interventions.

-- Let's Work Together to Combat Prescription Drug Abuse
+- Let's Work Together to Combat Prescription Drug Misuse

-- Talking With Your Child About Alcohol, Tobacco & Other Drugs
+- Talking With A Child About Alcohol, Tobacco & Other Drugs

 Research & Statistics